Skip to main content

 The human factor – negotiations, emotions, trust – remains irreplaceable, especially in the premium segment and in international transactions.

-An agent must account for costs such as: licensing (in the USA), professional liability insurance, fuel, listing marketing (portals, photographer), social security/taxes, and commission split with the agency.
-These costs often amount to 20-30% of gross revenue.
+An agent must account for costs such as: license (in the USA), professional liability insurance, fuel, listing marketing (portals, photographer), social security/taxes, and commission split with the agency.
+These costs often amount to 20-30% of gross income.

 Yes, but the entry barrier is rising.
 The market is becoming more professional.
-It suits entrepreneurial people who are ready for continuous learning and relationship building.
-The real estate market is cyclical, but long-term it always increases in value.
+It suits entrepreneurial people who are ready for continuous learning and relationship-building.
+The real estate market is cyclical, but in the long term it always increases in value.

 The market standard in Europe is a 50/50 split (agent/agency) for beginners.
 Experienced agents in "high-split" models can expect 70/30 or even 80/20.
-In subscription models (e.g., eXp Realty) an agent receives 100% commission after exceeding the annual cap.
+In subscription models (e.g., eXp Realty) the agent receives 100% of the commission after exceeding the annual cap.

 Statistics show that new agents close their first transaction on average after 3 to 5 months of work.
-Therefore, a financial cushion for half a year is essential when starting in this industry.
+Therefore, a financial cushion for six months is essential when starting in this industry.

-Yes, but these are smaller amounts.
-The commission for rentals is usually equivalent to one month's rent.
+Yes, but the amounts are smaller.
+The rental commission is usually equal to one month's rent.
 For a rental of 3000 PLN, the agent receives 3000 PLN in revenue.
-However, this is "quick cash" that helps survive periods between sales.
+However, it is "quick cash" that helps survive periods between sales.

 The answer to the question "how much does a real estate agent earn" is fluid.
-It can be 0 zł in a bad month, or it can be 10,000 euro from a single successful transaction.
+It can be 0 zł in a bad month, or it can be 10,000 euro from one successful transaction.

-The key to success is not working "harder" but "smarter" – leveraging the power of technology, building a personal brand and targeting the right market niches.
-Regardless of whether you operate in Warsaw, New York or Lisbon, the rules are similar: trust, professionalism and knowledge are the currencies that monetize best.
+The key to success is not to work "harder", but "smarter" – leveraging technology, building a personal brand and targeting the right market niches.
+Whether you operate in Warsaw, New York or Lisbon, the rules are similar: trust, professionalism and knowledge are the currencies that monetize best.

-Want to know more about how investors buy properties abroad?
+Want to learn more about how investors buy properties abroad?
 Be sure to check the report on trends in Europe.

 Further Reading